ABOUT ME

 VP9

-The VP9 was developed by Google that was released 10 days after HEVC, on June 17th, 2013.
-The codec is mainly used on YouTube and it's one of the WebM container's codec.
-The codec and its reference encoder, libvpx-vp9 is free to use with no charge.
+The VP9 is a video codec developed by Google, released 10 days after HEVC on June 17, 2013.
+It is primarily used by YouTube and is one of the codecs for the WebM video container.
+The codec and its reference encoder (libvpx-vp9) can be used freely without any fee.

 Slow preset (veryslow)